Money Mark: Career

 In September 2006, Money Mark signed to Jack Johnson's Brushfire Records label.
 Brand New By Tomorrow, his first album with Brushfire, was released in February 2007.
 In late 2006, he opened for Gnarls Barkley at the Riviera Theatre in Chicago.
 In 2007, Money Mark and The Woodrow Jackson Orchestra recorded a cover version of Love Unlimited Orchestra's "Love's Theme" for Engine Room Recordings' compilation album Guilt by Association.
 Money Mark composed original music for the 2008 documentary film Beautiful Losers.

-In 2011, he contributed the Mario C. Remix of "Tropicaliá" with Beck and Seu Jorge, and played Hammond B-3 organ on "Look Around" from the Red Hot Chili Peppers album I'm With You, as well as a version of the song "Tropical Affair" with Thalma de Freitas and João Parahyba for Red Hot Organization's most recent charitable album "Red Hot+Rio 2."
-The album is a follow-up to the 1996 "Red Hot + Rio."
-Proceeds from the sales will be donated to raise awareness and money to fight AIDS/HIV and related health and social issues.
+In 2011, he contributed the Mario C. Remix of "Tropicaliá" with Beck and Seu Jorge, and played Hammond B-3 organ on "Look Around" from the Red Hot Chili Peppers album I'm With You, as well as a version of the song "Tropical Affair" with Thalma de Freitas and João Parahyba for Red Hot Organization's most recent benefit album Red Hot + Rio 2, the follow-up to 1996's Red Hot + Rio.
+Proceeds from the sales were donated to raise awareness and money to fight AIDS/HIV and related health and social issues.

 Mark scored the Slamdance Audience Award-winning and critically acclaimed documentary film, Getting Up: The Tempt One Story.

 Money Mark worked alongside Mike McCready and Stefan Lessard and contributed to many of the tracks used in the soundtrack to the 2011 film, Horrible Bosses.

 He performed in 2011 with Karen O on her pop opera Stop the Virgens.